 Differences between the CFA® and MBA

-CFA® is the professional credential offered by the CFA® Institute to investment and finance professionals. a CFA® is recognized worldwide and is the equivalent of a master’s degree in finance with minors in economics, accounting, statistical analysis or portfolio management.
-For those who are interested in a career as an equity analyst, fund manager, asset management, or hedge fund manager, the CFA® is an excellent choice. a CFA® is a more specialized credential than the MBA.
+CFA® is the professional credential offered by the CFA® Institute to investment and finance professionals.
+The CFA® is recognized worldwide and is the equivalent of a master’s degree in finance with minors in economics, accounting, statistical analysis or portfolio management.
+For those who are interested in a career as an equity analyst, fund manager, asset management, or hedge fund manager, the CFA® is an excellent choice.
+The CFA® is a more specialized credential than the MBA.

-An MBA (or M.B.A.) is a master’s degree ban ben business administration (management).
+An MBA (or M.B.A.) is a master’s degree in business administration (management).
 Candidates typically attend a business school for an advanced degree rather than passing a series of certification exams.
 The main courses in an MBA program cover various areas of business, such as finance, accounting, marketing, human resources, and operations management in a way that is more general and less specialized.
 The purpose of an MBA is to give students a broad understanding of a wide range of business-related topics to help them to become better analysts and managers as a whole.

 Required Exams: CFA® versus MBA

-a CFA® exam is comprised of 3 separate tests or levels.
+The CFA® exam is comprised of 3 separate tests or levels.
 You must pass the exams in order, beginning with Level I and ending with Level III, and cannot move on to the next level until you’ve passed the previous one.
 Candidates can take the exams as many times as they need to pass.

-a CFA® exam is offered only on certain dates each year.
+The CFA® exam is offered only on certain dates each year.
 All candidates must all take the exam on the same day.
 Part I is offered twice a year, in June and December, however, the CFA® Level II and Level III exams are only offered once a year in June.
 This exam is a pencil and paper test (it is not computer-based).